+In this paper, we propose a novel approach to VTubing based on the central idea of loosening the coupling between the avatar and streamer, and we describe the first implementation of our approach in the AlterEcho VTubing animation system.
 In AlterEcho, the streamer is captured with a phone (video) and a headset microphone (audio).
 The phone provides basic motion capture data, including head position, orientation, and facial landmarks.
 Keyboard and mouse input events from the computer used for streaming are also captured.
 The video, audio, motion capture data, input events, and the desired persona parameters are fed into the AlterEcho system which then animates the avatar (Fig. 1).
 The avatar makes tethered gestures based on motion capture data (a); inferred gestures based on speech recognition, acoustic analysis, facial expression recognition, and avatar persona parameters (b and c); as well as impromptu gestures based on persona parameters (d).

-AlterEcho was designed and implemented with the benefit of formative feedback from four VTubers, as well as the VTubing experience of one of the paper authors.
 We evaluated AlterEcho in a study (N = 315) with VTubers, non-VTuber streamers, and VTuber viewers through an online survey.
 The first part of the study compared three versions of the same segment from a VTubing stream, which had identical voice tracks, and differed only in the avatar animation.
-The first animation was created using AlterEcho; the second animation, which served as a first control condition, was created from the head and face motion capture data only; the third animation, which served as a second control condition, was created using VMagicMirror [8], a state-of-the-art keyboard-based VTubing animation system that enhances the head and face motion capture data with keyboard-triggered animations.
-Participants rated the AlterEcho animation higher than the two control conditions, and a majority of participants rated the AlterEcho avatar as the most engaging, natural, and preferred avatar.
+Participants rated the avatar animation generated by AlterEcho higher than the two control conditions, and a majority of participants rated the AlterEcho avatar as the most engaging, natural, and preferred avatar.
 The second part of the study evaluated AlterEcho's ability to adapt the avatar's persona on the shy/introverted to confident/extroverted continuum.
 Participants were shown the same animation twice, with identical voice tracks, but with the avatar's nonverbal behavior "shier" in one animation, and "more outgoing" in the other.
 Participants were provided eight persona adjectives that are correlated with the two ends of the shy/unconfident to outgoing/confident continuum; on average 7.2 of the 8 adjectives were correctly attributed.